Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Qantas' WH plan has increased safety awareness within the business and lead to an 80% reduction in employee injuries since it was implemented in 2001
 - Qantas have to take out insurance, proactively to be ready to support workers who may be injured at work
 - Qantas increasing women accepted into the graduate intake and increasing women's participation in their leadership program
-- Aim to increase female pilots to 40%
+- Aim to increase female pilots to 40% within the next decade, which would be significantly above the industry average of 3%.